xeqi/fu-parser/README.md

 3. Notes

 ### Instructions
-1. Go to the Game Settings menu and there will be a "FU Importer" heading with an "Import Fulminator" button.
+1. Go to the Game Settings menu and there will be a "FU Importer" heading with an "Import Fultimator" button.
 2. Paste the contents of the json export file from Fultimator
 3. Review any error information provided.
 4. Click on "Import Data"